-Contract compliance refers to asset managers meeting the obligations they agreed to in a contract.
-On a larger scale, contract compliance encompasses how firms manage all of their agreements, whether with vendors, business partners, investors, or employees.
+Contract compliance refers to a person or organization meeting the obligations they agreed to in their contracts, including those with vendors, business partners, investors, and employees.

-A contract compliance program — also called an obligation management program — includes the policies, procedures, and technology solutions firms use to reduce the risk of breaching a contract.
-The program might also include policies on how firms address contract-related disputes.
+An obligation management program — aka a contract compliance program — includes the policies, procedures, and technology solutions an organization uses to reduce the risk of breaching a contract.
+The program might also dictate how firms address contract-related disputes.

-An LPA is the controlling document between the general partner (the asset manager) and the limited partners (the investors).
-It includes information on the duration of the fund, the fundraising period, the investment period, the GP’s commitment to the fund, management fees, distributions, and the limited partner advisory committee.
+An LPA is the controlling agreement between the general partner (GP) and a funds’ limited partners (LPs).
+It contains terms related to the duration of the fund, the fundraising period, the investment period, the GP’s commitment to the fund, management fees, carried interest, distributions, and the limited partner advisory committee.

-Side letters are unique agreements negotiated between GPs and LPs to modify or add to the terms in the LPA.
-Funds can have numerous and varied side letters, which often create additional obligations for GPs to comply with, including obligations related to:
+A side letter agreement is a unique contract negotiated between a GP and an LP to modify or add to the terms in the LPA.
+Funds can have numerous and varied side letters, creating additional obligations with which GPs must comply.

 What is the difference between contract compliance and regulatory compliance?

-Contract and regulatory compliance differ in how obligations arise.
+Contractual obligations and regulations both fall under the umbrella of compliance.
+However, contract and regulatory compliance differ in how obligations arise.
 Contract compliance stems from the firm’s agreements with its investors and other parties.
-Regulatory compliance stems from state and national laws.
-In the U.S., the Securities and Exchange Commission oversees registered financial advisers and firms, broker-dealers, and national securities exchanges.
+Regulatory compliance stems from agency-promulgated rules.
+In the U.S., the Securities and Exchange Commission (SEC) and the Financial Industry Regulatory Authority (FINRA) oversee registered investment advisers and firms, broker-dealers, and national securities exchanges.

 Contract and regulatory compliance also differ in the effects of noncompliance.
-Breaching a contract with an investor or other party could lead to a civil dispute between the parties, an injunction, or damages.
-Violating a regulation could lead to administrative proceedings, civil lawsuits involving the SEC, enforcement actions, and fines.
+Breaching a contract with an investor or another party could lead to civil litigation, an injunction, or damages.
+A regulatory violation could lead to administrative proceedings, civil lawsuits involving the SEC, enforcement actions, and fines.

-What are the challenges of contract compliance for asset managers?
+What are the challenges of contract compliance management?

-Firms often rely on spreadsheets and compendia put together by outside counsel to track obligations to investors.
-There are no repositories of digital contracts or automatic notifications.
-While in-house lawyers and business professionals can use a spreadsheet’s search feature, those search capabilities are neither powerful nor intelligent, and the text doesn’t link to the underlying contract, which they have to access separately.
+Firms often rely on spreadsheets and compendia put together by outside counsel to track obligations to investors and lack a searchable, central contract repository.
+While in-house lawyers and business professionals can use a spreadsheet’s search feature, those search capabilities are neither powerful nor intelligent, and the text doesn’t link to the underlying contract.
+Instead, lawyers and business professionals must access the contract separately.

-Because many firms have yet to digitize their contracts and implement a contract lifecycle management solution, employees have to take additional steps to access underlying contract language.
-This inaccessibility means firms have a difficult time quickly answering questions regarding the contract and the firm’s obligations to investors and other parties.
+Many in-house legal and deal professionals must take additional steps to access underlying contract language because their firms have yet to digitize their contracts and implement a contract lifecycle management (CLM) system.
+This inaccessibility means in-house teams have difficulty quickly answering questions about the firm’s obligations to investors and other parties.

 Comparing similar provisions across a contract type is another time-consuming, manual endeavor that can take in-house lawyers or outside counsel hours to complete.

-Firms often have similar provisions with several investors.
-Unfortunately, due to negotiations with each investor, the final contract language and obligations differ enough to impact the firm’s compliance efforts.
+Firms often have similar obligations with several investors.
+Unfortunately, due to negotiations with each investor, the final contract language and obligations can differ enough to impact the firm’s obligation management efforts.
 Without easy visibility into the firm’s contracts, these variations or conflicting obligations can increase the risk of noncompliance.

-Responsibility for contract compliance programs or compliance-related tasks varies based on a firm’s size and products.
-Some firms have a chief compliance officer or outsourced chief compliance officer to head up the business’s broader regulatory and contractual compliance efforts.
+Responsibility for contract compliance programs or compliance-related tasks varies based on a firm’s size, strategy, and products.
+Some firms have a chief compliance officer or outsourced chief compliance officer to oversee the business’s broader regulatory and contractual compliance efforts.
 Other firms rely heavily on their general counsels.

-Smaller fund managers are less likely to have someone devoted to contract management or contract compliance.
-Instead, they typically have several in-house lawyers and business professionals handle obligation management.
+Smaller fund managers are less likely to devote someone to obligation management or contract compliance.
+Instead, they typically assign their in-house lawyers and business professionals to handle obligation-related tasks.

 Contract compliance services can help businesses: